nus-cs2030s/2021-s2/docs/36-async.md

 After we have set up all the tasks to run asynchronously, we have to wait for them to complete.
 We can call `get()` to get the result.
 Since `get()` is a synchronous call, i.e., it blocks until the `CompletableFuture` completes, to maximize concurrency, we should only call `get()` as the final step in our code.

+The method `CompletableFuture::get` throws a couple of checked exceptions: `InterruptedException` and `ExecutionException`, which we need to catch and handle.
+The former refers to the exception that the thread has been interrupted, while the latter refers to errors/exceptions during execution.

+An alternative to `get()` is `join()`.  `join()` behaves just like `get()` except that no checked exception is thrown.

 ### Example

 Let's look at some examples.
 Let's reuse our method that computes the i-th prime number.